top of page

 Across the tournament, 36 automated TryZone IQ insights were broadcast live on the BBC to millions of fans, with a peak of 5.8 million during the England v Canada final.
 Automated insights by the TryZone IQ engine went from 68.7% of the share of insights in the first round of matches, to 89.7% in the final, demonstrating that GenAI insights had reduced the need for manually curated insights.

-The success of TryZone IQ has translated into further deployment for the autumn internationals which took place in November 2025.
-TryZone IQ will also be deployed during the 6 Nations in spring 2026.
+The success of TryZone IQ has translated into further deployment for the Quilter Nations which took place in November 2025.
+TryZone IQ is also being deployed during the 6 Nations currently.

 Intro copy.jpg